abby1712/abby1712/README.md

 # Hi there! 👋 I'm Abhishek Sebastian

-I'm a passionate Electronics and Computer Engineering student at Vellore Institute of Technology, Chennai.
+I'm a passionate Electronics and Communication Engineering student at Vellore Institute of Technology, Chennai.
 Welcome to my GitHub profile!

 ## About Me